ktorio/ktor-documentation/topics/Serving_Static_Content.md

     }
 }
 ```
-For example, a request to `/static/index.html` tries to serve `assets/html/index.html.br` first.
+For example, for a request made to `/static/index.html` Ktor tries to serve `assets/html/index.html.br` first.